top of page

 Conclusions

 While many people (especially women) might be familiar with urinary incontinence, basically bladder leak, urinary retention is not as common.
-And, while bathroom issues may not seem like a big deal, when they come with other key red flags or symptoms, they should tell you to head straight to the ER or your healthcare provider.
+And, while bathroom issues may not seem like a big deal, if you have lower back pain along with difficulty urinating (or any other key red flags or symptoms), they should tell you to head straight to the ER or your healthcare provider.

 While most cases of low back pain are not cause for alarm and will go away on their own, this is not always the case.
-Your doctor should be able to check you out fairly quickly and make sure that nothing more serious is going on.
+If you have back pain and are not peeing your doctor should be able to check you out fairly quickly and make sure that nothing more serious is going on.
 For more information about red flags and how they relate to more serious issues, check out our blog on 'Red Flags For Low Back Pain'.

 bottom of page